 Decks are typically constructed out of wood or plastic (wood-plastic composite).
 They can be built near the ground, but will have some type of support system to hold them up.
 Decks can be built off a lower floor of a home, or a higher level.
 Decks are typically enclosed with some type of railing (building codes take effect with deck building) and often the homeowner can have amazing views of their surroundings when built on a higher level.

 Here’s your answer…….. it depends.

 Where do you live?

 The first thing to consider is where you live and the style of your home.
-Some neighbourhoods, especially newer builds, decks are most popular.
-In older homes and older neighbourhoods, patios tend to be the choice.
+Some neighborhoods, especially newer builds, decks are most popular.
+In older homes and older neighborhoods, patios tend to be the choice.

 What’s the style of your home?

 Some choices may be obvious.
 If you have a walkout from your kitchen or family room, a deck would be the best choice.
 If you have a walkout to a pool, then a patio would be the route to go.
 The physical layout and property characteristics play an important role.
 For example, if you have sloping yard or tree roots in the patio area, a patio will not work.
 A deck will be the best option.

 But what happens if your choices are not so obvious.
 Take the following into consideration: